Nigel G Wilcox

 11.07.18 The weather is on the change now and it is more tolerable, temperature wise, so hopefully I can get down to sorting out the run-of-the-mill jobs that have turned into major frustrating dramas...another busy day for me, for mid afternoon, the well meaning neighbour has been told to let the driver leave the parcel at the designated drop off point, that's if the driver ever turns up again or if they ever did in the first place? (my neighbour seems to patrol the lawns with her little dog muttering as she walks back and forth).

 So, no delivery, the time is now 18:30, this time I have decided to enter the Parcel Reference Number into the online parcel delivery company site, just to see if it exists, it does and so does the reference number.
 The only way to communicate is by texting their online help.
-This site has organisational system issues, no access, accountability or contact telephone numbers and this is a big problem with their systems of operation [Parcel2Go], They were trusted to make a delivery on the 10th failed, due to a routing problem so one assumes the tracking would be updated, nothing for the delivery on 11th and now they have told me the 12th.
+This site has organisational system issues, no access, accountability or contact telephone numbers and this is a big problem with their systems of operation [Parcel2Go], They were trusted to make a delivery on the 10th failed, due to a routing problem so now, one assumes the tracking would be updated, nothing for the delivery on 11th and now they have told me the 12th.
 They can't communicate with their drivers, so one can also assume there is no accountability; for the safety of goods and therefore; customers cannot contact this online 'service' to find out what is happening with their goods.
 I have just had nearly an hour of online 'help' texting to individuals like Nardia and Aiden, desk jockeys, powerless, given to what seems to be the standard poor script of excuses and I am still non the wiser to my delivery date and times.
-They suggested sometime tomorrow, so is that another full day to be wasted?
+They suggested sometime tomorrow, so this is another full day to be wasted?
 This is NOT a service!
 It has also caused me delays in meeting deadlines - time is money and some may argue, if I had a life; it is now being wasted due to what seems to be, incompetence, mismanagement of operations.
-One can despair to know through examples like the two companies mentioned here, (personally, I would NOT recommend them) that this is what business in the UK has become, the customer is a means to an end for companies to profit without having to give a decent and trusted service, nothing more and nothing less...
+One can despair to know through examples like the two companies mentioned here, (personally, I would NOT recommend them) if this is what business is in the UK and what it has become, the customer is a means to an end for companies to profit from, and without having to give a decent and trusted service, nothing more and nothing less can be said other than 'scam'!...

 So, I will have to wait in again, all day tomorrow 12.07.18 - there is not even an address to send my invoice for the time wasted, but they know that right!
 Where is the legislation to protect the consumer?
 All this for a Z3 bonnet, makes it bitter, sweet if I ever receive the goods.!